ryan1288/self_driving_car_nd_proj3/README.md

 ### Basic Data Set Summary

-Using the numpy library, I calculated:
+Using the numpy library [Code Block 2], I calculated:

 * The size of training set is 34799
 * The size of the validation set is 4410